julzaza/wildwitchherbs/_posts/2025-07-01-lunar-gardening-folklore.md

 permalink: /lunar-gardening-folklore/
 ---

 Long before apps and pretty planners told us when to sow seeds, people watched the moon.
-They didn’t do it for aesthetics.
 They did it because it worked.

 Lunar gardening is practical magic.
 The moon affects ocean tides, animal behavior, even sleep.
 It affects plants too — especially the water in their cells, the direction of their growth, and the energy they hold when you cut or harvest them.